Descanonge/filefinder/docs/source/usage.rst

 ++++++++++

 Each group can be fixed to one value or to a set of possible values.
-This will adapt the regular expression used and thus restrict the filenames when scanning.
+This will adapt the regular expression used and thus restrict the filenames kept when scanning.

 .. note::

-   Also, when :ref:`creating filenames<create-filenames>`, if a group already has a fixed value it will be used by default.
+   When :ref:`creating filenames<create-filenames>`, if a group already has a fixed value it will be used by default.

 Fixing groups can be done with either the :meth:`.Finder.fix_group` or :meth:`.Finder.fix_groups` methods.
 Groups can be selected either by their index in the filename pattern (starting from 0), or by their name.
-If using a group name, multiple groups can be fixed to the same value at once.
+If using a name, groups with the same name can be fixed to the same value all at once.

 The given value can be:

 * a **number**: will be formatted to a string according to the group specification.
-For scanning files, the string will be properly escaped for use in a regular expression.
+When scanning files, the string will be properly escaped for use in a regular expression.
 * a **boolean**: if the group has two options (specified with the :ref:`bool<bool>` keyword), one of the options is selected and used as a